 Kidney stone?
 Here’s What you mustn’t do

-Radiologists and helpers in the radiology department at diagnostic centres often suggest people who have kidney stones to drink lots of water so that kidney stones can get flushed out.
+Radiologists and helpers in the radiology department at diagnostic centres often suggest people who have renal calculi to drink lots of water so that kidney stones can get flushed out.

 Let me tell you… This is a bad advice to give, and worse if you follow.

 You must drink water.
-But don’t drink more water when you have kidney stone.
+But don’t drink more water when you have stones in your kidneys.

 What happens when you have a kidney stone and drink more water?

 When you drink more than adequate water, your kidneys experience more pressure.
 Whether this much pressure is good or bad, depends on the size of the stone you’re having in your kidneys.
-If your kidney stone is larger than 5mm, chances are that the stone may block the ureter.
+If the stone is larger than 5mm, chances are that it might block the ureter.
 This will cause nausea, increased blood pressure and may also rupture some blood vessels causing you to pass blood in urine.

 What kidney stone sizes are safe to flush?